-- the major theories, perspectives and concepts in the fields of psychology - the various research methods and the ethical issues in the use of humans and other animals in research - the theory of evolution and its principles - the relationship between biological structures and processes and their psychological manifestations - the states of consciousness and how they are affected by various factors - how the environment determines behaviour through the principles of learning - the aspects of memory and their reciprocal relationship with behaviour and other mental processes - the cognitive processes involved in language comprehension and production, as well as problem solving and reasoning
+COURSE OBJECTIVES: Students will be taught the major theories, perspectives and concepts in the fields of psychology.
+Course material that will be specifically address by the instructor will be: the various research methods and the ethical issues in the use of humans and other animals in research, the theory of evolution and its principles, the relationship between brain structures and processes and their psychological manifestations, the states of consciousness and how they are affected by various factors, how the environment determines behaviour through the principles of learning, the aspects and functioning of the various memory structures and components, and the cognitive processes involved in language comprehension and production, as well as problem solving and reasoning.